 Every Master’s and Educational Specialist degree student in the Online Education emphasis area must enroll in the one credit hour “IS_LT 9483: Capstone: Online Education.”
 The Capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for the selected focus area.

-While each Capstone project will be as unique as the individuals in the LTD program, all share the following elements:
+While each Capstone project will be unique, all share the following elements:

 - Evaluation of the course by two external reviewers

 - Report: Evaluation results; your reflection and critique

 After enrolling in “9483: Capstone: Online Education” immediately notify your advisor.
 Most students will require that a course be set up on a learning management system such as CourseSites or Canvas.
 After creating your online course, you are responsible for finding two reviewers who will provide feedback that you should use to improve your course before submitting for faculty review.

 Three SISLT faculty members evaluate a student’s Capstone project.
 The review process asks two basic questions: